 - The assessment committee will login to the meeting room and have the preparatory meeting.
-The PhD student is allowed to access the room for the last half hour and can stay as long as they wish.
+The PhD student is allowed to access the room for the last half hour.

-- Shortly before the defense starts all participants must have accessed the link, and all microphones aside from the PhD student and the members of the assessment committee will be muted.
+- Shortly before the defence starts, all participants must have accessed the link, and all microphones (except from the PhD student and the members of the assessment committee) will be muted.

 - The chairman will introduce the participants and will start the session.

 - The PhD student will give a presentation of 30-45 minutes, sharing their presentation on the screen.

 - The external members of the assessment committee will question the PhD student (max.
 30 minutes per member).